tess-phillips/projectGallery/README.md

-# FAC2
+# Project Gallery
-Project Gallery website
+For Founders and Coders Bootcamp Application

 This website is a portal to each of the other projects I made for the Founders and Coders Bootcamp Application.